 From horse riding with giraffes to rhino tracking on foot, game drives, bush walks and more, Borana Conservancy offers a range of unique ways to encounter wildlife.
 Itching for adventure, Wendy Watta tries it all.

-To research the 1994 The Lion King film, the Disney animation team visited Borana for a safari.
-For the 2019 remake, they stayed at Borana Lodge for 10 days, and scenery from the conservancy can be seen in the background.
-Today, though, it’s popular for sundowners and proposals, and can be booked for you by whichever of the lodges you’re staying at.
+During the research stages of the The Lion King film (1994), the Disney animation team visited Borana for a safari.
+For the 2019 remake, they stayed at Borana Lodge for 10 days and scenery from the conservancy can be seen in the background.
+Today though, it’s popular for sundowners and proposals, and can be booked for you by whichever of the lodges you’re staying at.
 I sit down next to a lizard as Nissa from Lengishu House passes around a tin of crackers.
 It darts behind a stone.
 Nissa unzips the bag with drinks and asks if I’d perhaps fancy some wine.
 Ah, I do so love an open minibar in the bush…

 I am paired with Joker, a 26 year old well-groomed dark thoroughbred stallion.
 He is a former polo horse and seems to be patient and well-tempered.
 There are actually two sets of stables at Borana, and the other has 20 horses and caters to more experienced riders.
 At both, there is a rider weight limit of 95kg.
 I hop on the comfortable English Wintec saddle and with one guide leading the way and the other trailing behind, we set off just as the last beam of sunrise lingers over the horizon